nywooz/weather-app/README.md

 1. Install the gh-pages package from npm.
 This package would help us to create a gh-pagesbranch on Github and also serve our bundled react files on the branch.
 `npm install gh-pages`

+2. Go in your Github repo
+navigate to settings
+scroll to GitHub Pages
+set Source to "gh-pages branch"

-2. Locate the package.json file in your root directory, add this line of code to your script: "homepage": "link-to-your-repository", and save.
+3. Locate the package.json file in your root directory, add this line of code to your script: "homepage": "link-to-your-repository", and save.
 In my own case it would look like this:
 ```json
 {
   "name": "noor",